thiebes/DICE/README.md

 *For example,* if you enter 0.1 for your precision level, the program will tell you what portion of all the estimates were within $\pm 10$% of the nominal value.

 *Note:* Conventional statistical methods of characterizing precision and accuracy are to report the standard deviation and the mean, median, and mode, respectively.
 The portion of estimates that are within proximity to the nominal value, reported by this script, offers a single evaluation of the impact of both precision and accuracy on the results.
 In some ways, this figure may be more intuitive and practical in experimental settings.

+### Plotting (image) parameters
+- Choose the file type for the default plot image.
+Options include `'jpg'`, `'png'`, `'svg'`, `'tif'`.
+- Choose the width and height of the overall plot image in cm.
+- Specify resolution in DPI.
+- Indicate the font size, tick length, and tick width in points.
+- Select the number of bins to use in your histogram.
+- Set limits for the x-axis, e.g., [0,20].
+If 'None' is chosen, the script will estimate 3 standard deviations of the data and use the negative and positive of that value to set the x-axis limits.

+### Data retention
+Decide whether to retain all profile data.
+Note that keeping profile data may impact performance, depending on the number of profiles generated.
+- `True`: Keep all data (necessary for plotting individual profiles).
+- `False`: Discard raw data (retain only the fitting results).

+### Parallel processing
+Enable parallel processing by setting this parameter to `True`.

 [Back to table of contents](table-of-contents)

 # Functions